Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-24-gatsby-deploy.md

 ---
 <!-- Continuously deploy your Gatsby site to GitHub pages using TravisCI -->

 In my [previous post](https://deborah-digges.github.io/2020/09/16/Jekyll-to-Gatsby), I walked through how I migrated my crufty Jekyll site to Gatsby.
-I talked briefly about how I deployed the new site to GitHub Pages, but was resolved to write a separate post to delve into the specifics.
+I talked briefly about how I deployed the new site to GitHub Pages, but resolved to write a separate post to delve into the specifics.

 ## Why GitHub Pages?

-I've always used GitHub pages to host my blog because it's lightweight and integrates seamlessly with GitHub workflows.
-It is allows some configuration, like adding a custom domain that makes it sufficient for my current static site hosting needs.
+I've always used GitHub Pages to host my blog because it's lightweight and integrates seamlessly with GitHub.
+It allows some configuration, like adding a custom domain that makes it sufficient for my current static site hosting needs.

 ## Deploying Locally

-Before pushing to GitHub Pages, I added an entry to the `scripts` tag in `package.json` which creates a production-ready build for my Gatsby site.
+I added an entry to the `scripts` tag in `package.json` which creates a production-ready build for my Gatsby site.

 ```
 "scripts": {